-What habitat do leopard geckos live in?
-They come from a habitat that consists of rocks, grass, gravel, and low shrubs.
+Leopard geckos live primarily in Northern India, Pakistan, Afghanistan and Iran come where there’s a habitat that consists of rocks, grass, gravel, and low shrubs.
 They have adapted to living in this particular type of habitat and would have great trouble trying to survive anywhere else.

 Yes, they do naturally live in an environment full of huge rocks and large patches of dry grass amongst other things, but that doesn’t necessarily mean that they need to live in an environment exactly like that, just one that’s close to it, and that’s very possible with all of the different equipment and decor that is available to us.